d2l-ai/d2l-en/chapter_preface/index.md

 ### Contribute

 If you find any pedagogical suggestions, typo corrections, and other improvements from community contributors, please do not hesitate to contribute ([learn how](https://d2l.ai/chapter_appendix-tools-for-deep-learning/contributing.html)) to this open source book.
 And We are trying to translate MXnet to PyTorch and TensorFlow frameworks, help us if you can.
+You can also translate the book to any [languages](https://github.com/d2l-ai/d2l-en/issues/670).
 Your help is valuable for making the book better for everyone.
 After your [PR](https://github.com/d2l-ai/d2l-en/pulls) or [issue](https://github.com/d2l-ai/d2l-en/issues), your name will appear on the [acknowledgments](https://d2l.ai/chapter_preface/index.html#Acknowledgments) and the following "Acknowledgments".
 Thanks.

 ## Acknowledgments